Milos Kerkez to Liverpool? Bournemouth left-back could be a perfect replacement for Andy Robertson

 According to GeniusIQ tracking data, Kerkez made more overlapping runs than any other Premier League player, with 213.

-Interestingly, he offered a similar level of support on the inside of his winger as the outside.
-In fact, as well as ranking top in the division for overlapping runs, Kerkez was first in terms of underlaps, making nearly 50 per cent more of them than any other player at 137.
+Interestingly, he offered a similar level of support on the inside of his winger.
+In fact, as well as ranking top in the division for overlapping runs, Kerkez was first for underlaps, making nearly 50 per cent more of them than any other player, with 137.

 That assist came after driving run up the left flank following an interception deep in Bournemouth's half, highlighting the ball-carrying ability which comprises another of his biggest strengths.